Adjusting to a colostomy can be difficult at first, but it does not mean you cannot enjoy a full and active life.

 Most people will be aware of the smell of their colostomy because it's their own body.
-But someone standing next to you won't be able to smell the stoma.
+But someone standing next to you will not be able to smell the stoma.

-You'll have more wind than usual immediately after having a colostomy, but this will slowly reduce as your bowel recovers.
+You'll have more gas than usual immediately after having a colostomy, but this will slowly reduce as your bowel recovers.

-Your stoma nurse can advise you about products you can use to help reduce any smell and give you dietary advice to reduce wind.
+Your stoma nurse can advise you about products you can use to help reduce any smell and give you dietary advice to reduce gas.

 Many medicines are designed to dissolve slowly in your digestive system.
-Having a colostomy shouldn't alter the effectiveness of your usual medication.
+Having a colostomy should not alter the effectiveness of your usual medicine.

-If you notice any tablets in your appliance, tell your pharmacist or GP, who will recommend an alternative medication.
+If you notice any tablets in your appliance, tell your pharmacist or GP, who will recommend an alternative medicine.

 In the weeks after surgery, some gentle exercise is usually recommended to help recovery.